 Embracing Femininity for Girls

-Call it the Barbie craze or the “lavender haze” the Eras Tour left us all in, but 2024 will likely be filled with highly feminine names in the baby girl department.
-And if there’s anything these two things had in common this year, it’s that women are powerful simply for being women.
-They gave us a reminder that tapping into femininity can be celebrated.
-We expect that excitement to transition into the baby name choices of 2024.
+Call it 2023’s Barbie craze or the “lavender haze” the Eras Tour left us all in, but 2024 will likely be filled with highly feminine names in the baby girl department.
+We were reminded that tapping into femininity can be powerful and should be celebrated.
+We expect that excitement to inspire baby name choices in 2024 and beyond.